prabhasg3322/Mega-index-heroku/README.md

 ![Demo](https://raw.githubusercontent.com/bluehypergiant/Mega.nz-Rclone-Index-Heroku/main/.example_images/megaandindex.PNG)

 ## Use Air Explorer or any other webdav client to download folders.
-Leave username and password fields blank.
+**Username : mega
+Password : mega**

 ## Or use  ‘ADM‘ /‘Aria2 For android‘ OR ‘Aria2 For windows‘ / ‘XDM‘ for downloading from webpage at best possible speed.